aipx-proto/vibe-icon/src/views/coding-agent-prompt.md

 <vibe-icon name="{{ iconName }}" size="{{ preferredNumericSize }}"></vibe-icon>
 ```

 I specifically want to use the `{{ iconName }}` icon.
-If other icons are needed, I can either manually find them with a [search tool]({{ searchToolUrl }}) or have an LLM coding assistant follow the documentation at https://esm.sh/gh/aipx-proto/vibe-icon/lib/llms.txt to find an icon programmatically.
+If other icons are needed, I can either manually find them with a [search tool]({{ searchToolUrl }}) or have an LLM coding assistant follow [the documentation](https://esm.sh/gh/aipx-proto/vibe-icon/lib/llms.txt) to find an icon programmatically.